sahib/misc/performance/1_intro.rst

 That's all.
 Go and remember a list of:

-* Sorting algorithms.
+* Sorting algorithms (+ external sorting)
-* Common data structures.
+* Common & some specialized data structures.
 * Typical algorithms like binary search.
+* Levenshtein, Graphs, Backtracking, ...
 * ...whatever is of interest to you.

 .. note::